 Though none have appeared in published canon, Word of God says that a shapeshifter who spends an extremely long period of time in his or her animal form can get modelocked as the animal.
 This is referred to as going feral.

-Used in Tamora Pierce's Immortals quartet.
+Used in Tamora Pierce's The Immortals quartet.
 A strange black hawk turns out to be a powerful mage after being given enough drugs to knock out a human - he was so sick in animal form that there was no way he could do anything, much less change back.
 Daine also gains the ability to shapeshift later on, but often can't shift back if she panics or forgets about her human self.
+Also, if she ever shapeshifted into an immortal, she would be unable to change back.

 This is a subplot of a Polish story "Academy of Pan Kleks".

-Wilhelm Hauff wrote a story "Halif the Stork" where you need a formula to transform, but will forget it if you laugh.
+Wilhelm Hauff wrote "The Story of Caliph Stork," where you need a magic word (and magic snuff) to transform, but will forget it if you laugh.

 In Harry Potter, Hermione puts Rita Skeeter, the nosy reporter who isn't above ruining people's lives by writing bald-faced lies about them, into a jar that makes her unable to transform out of her animagus form, a beetle.
 The jar is just sealed and enchanted to be unbreakable — thus, if she tries to change back... well, she'd be too big for the container.